Facing Unemployment? Take These Steps to Protect Yourself

 By the way, job hunting might sound like a bummer, but it doesn’t have to be.
 Gone are the days of printing a stack of resume copies to hand out to every business in town.
 No more going around from door to door looking for a “now hiring” sign in the window either.
 Instead, try job hunting sites like Indeed or ZipRecruiter to get your name out there.
 These days, finding a job can be really easy and with a little bit of networking and a lot of patience, you could get back on your feet in no time at all!

 Once you’ve finally found a new job and things are seemingly back to normal again, your finances may still need a little time to catch up.
-If that’s the case, talk to a lender near you about alternative loan options that could buy you the time needed for things to level out.
+If that’s the case, talk to a lender near you about installment loans or other alternative loan options that could buy you the time needed for things to level out.

 Hopefully, you never have to take any of this advice, but if you do end up on the list of layoffs, at least you have an idea of what to do next.
 Here’s to a new chapter!